GuestProjects/springboot-react-docker-2-helm/README.md

 * helm install <releaseName> . (for example : helm install vaccinatie_punt_inventaris .)
 You can also install in a different namespace
 * helm install <releaseName> . -n <namespaceName>

+## Please note that backend and frontend services will be running on NodePort.
+### Port for backend is set to - 30808
+### Port for frontend is set to - 31000